-When income or gain from a debt obligation or other security cannot be apportioned to New York as a result of U.S. constitutional principles found in decisions of the U.S. Supreme Court, the debt obligation or other security will be included in investment capital; any such income or gain, less interest deductions directly or indirectly attributable to such income or capital, is included in investment income. (§208.5(e))
+When income or gain from a debt obligation or other security cannot be taxed by New York as a result of U.S. constitutional principles found in decisions of the U.S. Supreme Court, the debt obligation or other security will be included in investment capital; any such income or gain, less interest deductions directly or indirectly attributable to such income or capital, is included in investment income (§208.5(e)).
+Note: This rule applies only to entities domiciled outside New York State.

 If a taxpayer acquires stock that is a capital asset under IRC section 1221 during the tax year, and owns that stock on the last day of the tax year, it will be presumed, solely for purposes of determining whether that stock should be classified as investment capital after it is acquired, that the taxpayer held that stock for more than one year.
-Provided, however, if the taxpayer can determine, at the time it files its original return for the tax year in which it acquired the stock, whether or not it actually held the stock for more than one year, then the presumption in the preceding sentence does not apply and the actual period of time during which the taxpayer owned the stock is used to determine whether the stock could be classified as investment capital.
+However, if the taxpayer can determine, at the time it files its original return for the tax year in which it acquired the stock, whether or not it actually held the stock for more than one year, then the presumption in the preceding sentence does not apply and the actual period of time during which the taxpayer owned the stock is used to determine whether the stock could be classified as investment capital.